The Imprecise Science of Character Naming

 Joanne C. Hillhouse

-: Joanne C. Hillhouse is the author of six books of fiction across several genres – The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Musical Youth, With Grace, and Lost!
-A Caribbean Sea Adventure.
-She has published in several international journals and anthologies including Pepperpot: Best New Stories from the Caribbean and New Daughters of Africa.
-She freelances as a writer and editor, writing coach and workshop/course facilitator.
-She started the Wadadli Pen project in 2004 to nurture and showcase the literary arts in Antigua and Barbuda.
+Joanne C. Hillhouse is the author of eight books of fiction across several genres – The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Musical Youth, With Grace, Lost!
+A Caribbean Sea Adventure, The Jungle Outside, and To Be a Cheetah.
+Her works have been published in several international journals and anthologies, including Pepperpot: Best New Stories from the Caribbean and New Daughters of Africa.
+She freelances as a writer, editor, writing coach, and workshop/course facilitator.
+She also founded the Wadadli Pen project in 2004 to nurture and showcase the literary arts in Antigua and Barbuda.

 Next